aarongrace/ant_manager/Readme.md

 - **Health Bar**: A health bar is displayed above the ant if its health is below the default value.
 - **Carried Entity**: If the ant is carrying an item, it is drawn above the ant with scaling based on the item's size.
 - **Selection Highlight**: A circle is drawn around the ant when it is selected, providing visual feedback to the user.

+#### Ant Logic

+##### Foraging
+Ants tasked with foraging will seek out the nearest resource, prioritizing food or chitin based on their current load.
+If carrying resources, they return to the gateway to deposit them.
+Upon reaching a resource, they collect it incrementally until full or the resource is depleted.
+If no resources are found, they hover near the gateway.

+##### Attacking
+Ants assigned to attack will locate and pursue enemies within range.
+Upon reaching an enemy, they engage in combat.
+If no enemies are found or the target is lost, soldier ants begin patrolling, while other types return to idle behavior.

+##### Patrolling
+Patrolling ants move between designated points, scanning for nearby enemies.
+If an enemy is detected, they switch to attack mode.
+When reaching a patrol point, they randomly select a new destination within their patrol range.

+### Enemy Rendering and Mechanics
+The enemies are implemented similarly to the ants but with significantly simpler logic.
+They pursue the nearest ant and attack it when in range

+### Map Entities

+Map entities represent interactive elements on the game map, such as gateways, food resources, and chitin sources.
+These entities are displayed dynamically on the canvas using preloaded images.

+#### Rendering and Interaction

+- **Rendering**: Each entity is drawn on the canvas using its associated image.
+If the entity is hovered over, a highlighted version of the image (if available) is displayed.
+- **Dynamic Sizing**: The size of the entity is determined by its `width` and `height` properties, ensuring accurate scaling on the map.
+- **Click Handling**: Entities can respond to user clicks.
+For example, right-clicking a food resource triggers ant interactions, such as assigning or removing ants from the resource.

+#### Fruit

+Fruits are a specialized type of map entity, inheriting from `MapEntity`.
+They are defined by their position (`row` and `col`) on a sprite sheet and progress through stages based on their remaining amount.
+Key features include:

+#### EnemyCorpse
+Enemy corpses are a unique type of map entity that represent the remains of defeated enemies.
+They serve as a source of chitin, which can be harvested by ants.
+  - Is displayed as chitin when carried by an ant
+  - Has a decay animation that progresses based

 ## Users/Profile